 Ancient history starts with the arrival of Polynesians.
 Since the islands had never been a part of another continent, its earliest inhabitants had to travel at least two thousand miles over the ocean to reach the shores.

-Archaeologic evidence indicates that the first settlers arrived in Hawaii from the Marqueses Islands as early as the second or third centuries AD.
-These early setlers came equipped to stay, carrying with them dogs, pigs, goats, bananas, coconut palms and sugar cane.
+Archaeologic evidence indicates that the first settlers arrived in Hawaii from the Marquesas Islands as early as the second or third centuries AD.
+These early settlers came equipped to stay, carrying with them dogs, pigs, goats, bananas, coconut palms and sugar cane.